-Croatia is the 19th-safest country in the world, which means that it’s safer than both the UK and the US.
+The stats don't lie: Croatia is the 19th-safest country in the world!
+That means that Croatia is statistically safer than both the UK and the US.
 The only safety issues you’re likely to encounter will involve pickpockets and scammers.
-Croatia is given a “Level 1” travel advisory by the US State Department—meaning it’s considered even safer than Denmark, which has a Level 2 advisory.
-Again: it’s safer than Denmark!

 Croatia experiences 4 times less serious crime than the US does.
 But like any other country with a large number of travelers, Croatia attracts a lot of pickpockets.
 Our advice: keep your extra cash, credit cards, and passport in your hotel safe and only carry what you need when you’re out and about.

-Be alert for pickpockets on the streets and in public transportation hubs, mainly in Zagreb and other major cities.
-Try to steer clear of the area around the Zagreb Bus Terminal, and avoid Ribnjak Park and King Tomislav Square after dark.
+Use local insights to keep safe.
+Our trip planners instruct travelers to remain alert for pickpockets on the streets and in public transportation hubs—mainly in Zagreb and other major cities.
+They recommend steering clear of the area around the Zagreb Bus Terminal and avoiding Ribnjak Park and King Tomislav Square after dark.

-Recently, there has been an uptick in petty crime on beaches along the Adriatic coast, so take precautions and secure your valuables while you’re on the beach.
+Recently, they tell us there has been an uptick in petty crime on beaches along the Adriatic coast.
+Take precautions and secure your valuables while you’re on the beach.

 Scammers are everywhere in Europe, especially in big cities.
-Here are some common scams to avoid in Croatia:
+Getting local advice can help you avoid them!
+Here's what our local trip planners say about common scams to avoid in Croatia:

 In this scam, a young woman asks if you want to get a drink at a bar nearby.
 If you accept, she spends the night drinking expensive cocktails on your tab, leaving you with a hefty bill.
 If you don’t have the cash, bouncers will escort you to the nearest ATM.
 If you pay by credit card, the bar will add a 0 to the end of your bill, and you won’t be offered a receipt.
 Avoid this scam by just saying no.